Nevenall/Shift-X/System/01 Basics.md

 When you {Tech}, you employ science and skill against obstacles and devices.

 *You might create a new gadget or alter an existing item.
 You might build and program a computer.
-You might provide first aid to a civilan who got caught in cross-fire.
+You might provide first aid to a civilian who got caught in cross-fire.
 You might also control a vehicle.
-You could try to use your technical expertise to destoy a device (but {Wreck} might be better).*
+You could try to use your technical expertise to destroy a device (but {Wreck} might be better).*

 When you {Trace}, you find and follow targets.